 Interest rates on student loans can be fixed or variable.
 With a fixed-rate loan, your interest rate will remain the same for the life of the loan.
 With a variable-rate loan, the interest rate on the loan fluctuates based on a market benchmark or index rate.

 Federal student loans have fixed interest rates, which are set each year by federal law.
-The exact interest rate on your loan will not be listed in your MPN.
-To view current interest rates for federal student loans as well as previous years’ interest rates, visit the U.S. Department of Education’s website.
+To view current interest rates for federal student loans as well as previous years’ interest rates, visit the U.S. Education Department’s website.

 Private student loans may give you a choice of fixed or variable rates.
 Your rate and whether it’s fixed or variable will be listed in your loan’s promissory note.
 If the rate is variable, it may start off lower than a fixed-rate option, but could rise over time leading to higher payments.